-While Ealing fares better than the national average on a number of health indicators, there remain key challenges to tackle, for example those around childhood obesity, new cases of tuberculosis, and health inequalities in the borough.
+While Ealing fares better than the national average on a number of health indicators, there remain key challenges to tackle, for example those around childhood obesity, new cases of tuberculosis and health inequalities in the borough.
+The increasing numbers of adults requiring health care in relation to old age, disability and mental health combined with supplier cost pressures present the Council a major challenge ahead.